VerifyTests/Verify/docs/compared-to-approvaltests.md

 # Compared to ApprovalTests

 Verify is heavily influenced by [ApprovalTests](https://github.com/approvals/ApprovalTests.Net).
-It is deigned to be an alternative to ApprovalTests.
+It is designed to be an alternative to ApprovalTests.

 ## Differences to ApprovalTests